RealJoshue108/FAST/README.md

 This is prototype of a tool that can be used for horizontal spec review.
 It is designed to be used in conjunction with [Framework for Accessible Specification of Technologies](https://w3c.github.io/apa/fast/#framework-for-accessible-specification-of-technologies) (FAST).

-This tool will help with accessibility related review of W3C specifications.
-It creates a report (JSON object) that can be presented as an evaluation against any W3C specification.
+This evaluation tool is designed to help with accessibility related review of W3C specifications.
+It creates a report (JSON object) that can be presented to support and assess accessibility related work within W3C specification.

-## Status

 This project is an early prototype built on tooling developed originally by Eric Eggert/Hidde De Vries (W3C).
 It will be abstracted into more general set of tooling for FAST by Joshue O Connor/Michael Cooper (W3C).

+## Status
+This is a working proof of concept version containing <a href="https://w3c.github.io/apa/fast/checklist.html">three categories from the FAST checklist</a>.
+They are 'Input', 'Interaction', and 'Semantics'

 ## Development